ikolomiets/protokol/README.md

 ![Encoding of ByteArrays And Lists](doc/EncodingOfByteArraysAndLists.svg)

 To know how many bytes encode size, parser parses first byte and checks its highest bit (#7).
 If that bit is zero, then size is encoded with single (same) byte using remaining 7 bits.
-Otherwise, there more bytes are parsed, so the size is encoded with 4 bytes using remaining 31 bits.
+Otherwise, three more bytes are parsed, so the size is encoded with 4 bytes using remaining 31 bits.

 ![Variable Length Encoding](doc/VLE.svg)